ColeHannum/MLB-Draft-EDA/README.md

 </p>

-Four year college players are the most likely to sign followed by Junior College and High School.
+Four-year college players are the most likely to sign followed by junior college and high school players.
 This can help explain why more four year college players are drafted as a team has more incentive to draft players that will sign more often.
-High School players have the option to decline to sign and go to college, so less of them signing makes logical senese.
+High school players have the option to decline to sign and go to college, so less of them signing makes logical senese.

 <p align = "center">
 <img src = "images/MeanBonusType.png" style>
 </p>

-However, High School players get the largest mean bonus out of all of the types of players drafted, showing the extra incentive that these players need in order to skip college and jump straight into a professinoal career.
+However, high school players get the largest mean bonus out of all of the types of players drafted, showing the extra incentive that these players need in order to skip college and jump straight into a professional career.

 <p align = "center">
 <img src = "images/PicksByState.png" style>